openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 and methods that are supported independently of any object instance, known as **factory, or static method**s.

-Using Enterprise COBOL , you can:

-- Define classes, with methods and data implemented in COBOL.
-- Create instances of Java and COBOL classes.
-- Invoke methods on Java and COBOL objects.
-- Write classes that inherit from Java classes or other COBOL classes.
-- Define and invoke overloaded methods.
+Using Enterprise COBOL , you can define classes with methods and data implemented in COBOL, create instances of Java and COBOL classes, invoke methods on Java and COBOL objects, write classes that inherit from Java classes or other COBOL classes, and define and invoke overloaded methods.

-In Enterprise COBOL classes, you can code `CALL` statements to interface with procedural COBOL programs:
+In Enterprise COBOL classes, you can code `CALL` statements to interface with procedural COBOL programs

-- COBOL class definition syntax can be especially useful for writing wrapper classes for procedural COBOL logic, enabling existing COBOL code to be accessed from Java.
+COBOL class definition syntax can be especially useful for writing wrapper classes for procedural COBOL logic, enabling existing COBOL code to be accessed from Java.

 ### Restrictions:
-COBOL class definitions and methods cannot contain:
-- `EXEC SQL` statements and cannot be compiled using the SQL compiler option.

-- `EXEC CICS` statements, and cannot be run in a CICS environment, and cannot be compiled using the CICS compiler option.
+COBOL class definitions and methods cannot contain `EXEC SQL` statements and be compiled using the SQL compiler option, and cannot contain `EXEC CICS` statements, and be run in a CICS environment, and cannot be compiled using the CICS compiler option.
 ---